 8 Jeon, J. H. “Mite-Control Activities of Active Constituents Isolated from Pelargonium Graveolens against House Dust Mites.”
 Journal of Microbiology and Biotechnology, vol. 18, no. 10, Oct.
 2010, pp. 1666–1671.

 - direct inhalation, diffuser, oil vaporizer

 - As both a sedative and uplifting oil, Geranium's action on the nervous system is pronounced.
 Similar to both Basil and Rosemary, Geranium is a stimulant of the adrenal cortex, whose hormones are essentially of a balancing nature.
 Consequently it is indicated when the hormonal system needs balancing.
-This harmonizing effect on the emotions assists in reducing mood swings, and is helpful in cases of PMS and menopausal discomfort.

 - Use in a diffuser to disinfect room air and create a pleasant environment.

 - Add a few drops to a nebulizing diffuser or dilute in water to use in a humidifier.